rajkaval/node-insights/README.md

 ## usage

-Create an Insights instance and pass in an object with your New Relic app id, insert key, and query key.
+Create an Insights instance and pass in an object with your New Relic account id, insert key, and query key.

 For more information about NewRelic Insights Docs : https://docs.newrelic.com/docs/insights/new-relic-insights

-### note on arguments
+### configuration

-appId is an ID created by the user, they should be unique, and be a number.
+The constructor to the insights object accepts an object with the following properties:

+  * accountId (string, required) - your newrelic insights account id
+  * insertKey (string, required) - your newrelic insert key
+  * queryKey (string, required) - your newrelic query key
+  * timerInterval (integer, default=10000) - the timer interval (in milliseconds) that is used for sending data
+  * maxPending (integer, default=1000) - the maximum number of items held in the queue before being sent
+  * defaultEventType (string, default='data') - when adding data, you can specify the eventType that is sent to New Relic.
+If you don't specify the eventType, the defaultEventType is used.
+  * enabled (boolean, default=true) - enable/disable the sending of insights data.

-insertKey, queryKey, and accountId can all be found in one's NewRelic dashboard.
+NOTE: insertKey, queryKey, and accountId can all be found in one's NewRelic dashboard.

 ```
 var Insights = require('node-insights');

 var insights = new Insights({
-  appId: <YOUR_APP_ID>,
   insertKey: '<YOUR_INSERT_KEY>',
   queryKey: '<YOUR_QUERY_KEY>',
   accountId: '<YOUR_ACCOUNT_ID>'